banner

 Federal Direct Loan program

-Students must complete a Master Promissory Note (MPN) and Entrance Loan Counseling (ELC) to utilize these loans.
+Students must complete a Master Promissory Note (MPN) and Loan Entrance Counseling (EC) to utilize these loans.
 Both can be completed online at www.studentloans.gov.
 Students will be awarded their maximum eligibility and are given the option to decline some or all of that eligibility.
 If the student does not reduce or decline the loan eligibility, the loan(s) are originated automatically.
-Funds will not be disbursed to a student's account until both the MPN and ELC are complete.
-Returning students who borrowed previously do not need to complete a MPN or ELC.
+Funds will not be disbursed to a student's account until both the MPN and EC are complete.
+Returning students who borrowed previously do not need to complete a MPN or EC.

 Students must be enrolled at least half-time and maintain satisfactory academic progress toward a degree to be eligible to receive Federal Direct Loans.
 Loan funds are disbursed to the student's account at the beginning of each semester or in a timely manner if the loan has been originated after a term has started.